Outcome Four: Communities

 UPDATEUpdate

-1 September 2024QLDC has committed to a Wildfire Risk Reduction programme across Council reserves.
+1 December 2024QLDC has committed to a Wildfire Risk Reduction programme across Council reserves.
 This includes a wildfire treat analysis to identify high risk reserves, a reserve closure plan that has been launched in December 2023 and a new environmental monitoring network that was launched in early 2024.
-For further information go to https://www.qldc.govt.nz/community/managing-the-risk-of-wildfire
+Work has been underway in the lead up to the 2024-25 summer between Council, FENZ and reserve stakeholders to identify opportunities to reduce risk, improve readiness and response capability.

 Gorge Road Alluvial Fan risk.